keith-harrison/FINDER/README.md

 ### Google Cloud Setup
 Requires Filezilla and Putty and a google cloud account (trials are available) does not require anything else.
-Start creating containerized optimsized os machine e2-standard-4 is a good starting one to test on and set the storage to around 100GB but small studies should only use around 15GB
+Start creating containerized optimsized os machine e2-standard-4 is a good starting one to test on and set the storage to around 100GB but small studies should only use around 15GB Allow HTTP traffic, Security SSH Keys> follow below
 Puttygen make a private key and set comment to ur account name e.g. guyname123@gmail.com make the comment guyname123 and save the private key and copy the ssh-rsa part into the ssh key part on the server creation run server and git clone and cd into FINDER and do docker run ------ this will cause a docker container to run the docker compose image and build it alike to what would happen on the local machine